 Please note that of course, having higher stamina doesn’t necessarily mean you will win a fight, and your stamina is, in the end, only as helpful as any other ability of the same rank when it comes to helping you win a fight.

 Character Creation - Explained Hero/Vigilante/Villain alias: Your characters 'Hero Name' Player Name: Your Discord name, what do we all call you?
 Faceclaim/Series: Pretty self explanatory.
 We do NOT allow real life images or claims.
 If you are going to claim an artists work, please first make sure that the artist is okay with you using their work, and credit them accordingly.
 Age: First year U.A students MUST be between 14-15 years old.
 Second years must be between 15-16, third years must be 16-17.
 There are currently exceptions to that rule as we are in U.A's infancy, but moving forward we ask that these ages are followed.
 Gender: "Are you a boy, or a girl?"
 We want to know how your character identifies.
 Please dont use any long confusing terms and just tell us what words you want us to use when referring to your character.
-Affiliation: Find our Factions List Here.
-There are many groups available to you, and many if not all groups are open to creating stories with newbies!
+Affiliation: Fill in either Villain/Civilian/Hero (Student)/Vigilante.
+If you do not have a faction please pick civilian.
 Height: Your character's height in meters.
 Weight: Your character's weight in kilos.
 Hair/Style: What is your characters hair normally like?
 What color is is, what style does your character normally wear?
 Skin/Scars: Skin color, any notable scars or birthmarks?
 Eyes: Color and shape or anything else that might be notable about them!
 Notables: Anything specific to your character goes here such as tattoos, piercings, any mutations, etc.

 Appearance: Use minimum 150 words for your appearance.
 If you have an image of your faceclaim we aren't opposed to you simply writing out their physical description.
 We understand that this can be tedious, but this is necessary to your characters persona!